helma-org/helma/modules/README.md

-The Helma modules directoriy is organized in several groups:
+The Helma modules directory is organized in several groups:

 * **modules/core** which contains extensions to core JavaScript types such as Object, Array, or Date.